carpentries-incubator/python-text-analysis/_episodes/05-tf-idf-documentEmbeddings.md

 TF-IDF stands for term frequency-inverse document frequency.
 The model consists of two parts: term frequency and inverse document frequency.
 We multiply the two terms to get the TF-IDF value.

-Term frequency is a measure how frequently a term occurs in a document.
-The simplest way to calculate term frequency is by simply adding up the number of times a term occurs in a document, and dividing by the total word count in the corpus.
+**Term frequency(t,d)** is a measure how frequently a term, *t*, occurs in a document, *d*.
+The simplest way to calculate term frequency is by simply adding up the number of times a term occurs in a document, and dividing by the total word count in the document.

-Inverse document frequency measures a term's importance.
-Document frequency is the number of documents a term occurs in, so inverse document frequency gives higher scores to words that occur in fewer documents.
+**Inverse document frequency** measures a term's importance.
+Document frequency is the number of documents, *N*, a term occurs in, so inverse document frequency gives higher scores to words that occur in fewer documents.
 This is represented by the equation:

-IDF(x) = ln[(N+1) / (DF(x)+1)]
+IDF(x) = ln[(N+1) / (DF(T)+1)]

 where...
 * N represents the total number of documents in the corpus
-* DF(x) represents document frequency for a particular term/word, x.
+* DF(t) represents document frequency for a particular term/word, t.
 This is the number of documents a term occurs in.

 The key thing to understand is that words that occur in many documents produce smaller IDF values since the denominator grows with DF(x).